Toronto Hosts Fifth Annual Refugee Hiring Event at the Ismaili Centre

 A group of clients seated around a table receiving guidance from a career coach during the Toronto Refugee Hiring Event.

-Clients receive one-on-one guidance from a career coach during the Toronto Refugee Hiring Event—empowering refugees with tools for successful employment journeys.
+Clients receive one-on-one guidance from a career coach during the Toronto Refugee Hiring Event—empowering newcomers with tools for successful employment journeys.

 Collaboration That Creates Change